 Tourism treats local social and economic entrepreneurs with guests from different places to patronize products and services offered by the local people.
 Sustaining the flow of trade and other activities which help promote home-based potentials and opportunities.

-One of the threats of tourism however is pollution to the environment because of neglectful practice of keeping the surroundings clean during festivities.
+One of the threats of tourism however is pollution to the environment because of neglect to practice keeping the surroundings clean during festivities.

 “Alay sa Kalikasan” (A Service to Nature).
 Holding broomsticks and dustpans, and a banner not to adorn their own group, and joining the parade not to perform but to serve nature by keeping the tail of the performers and street dancers out of trash and mess from the paraders; these are local volunteers from the community committed to give service.